fakerybakery/PDS/README.md

 # PDS

+## How to Access the Songs

+Follow [this link](https://github.com/fakerybakery/PDS/tree/main/songs) to access the song index or open the `songs` folder.

+If you enjoy these songs, please star [this repository!](https://github.com/fakerybakery/PDS)

 ## Introduction

 A collection of public domain songs.
 Use them in videos, as audio, or play them anywhere.
 No rights reserved.